 When we talk about sizing a solar charge controller, we really mean figuring out what “amp-rating” you need to fully leverage the power produced by the solar panels to charge your batteries.
 The higher the amp rating, the more power the charge controller can send to the batteries to charge them (assuming the controller receives the same amount of power from the solar array).

 If you use an undersized charge controller relative to your solar array, the charge controller won’t be able to utilize the full power of the array to charge the batteries.
 Conversely, if you buy too large a charge controller for your system, you’re simply wasting money.

 In this post, we provide a simple two-step process to easily and quickly help you calculate what size solar charge controller you need.

 We love this Victron controller not only for it's high quality build, but the Bluetooth feature is rock solid.
 The Victron smartphone app provides an amazing interface to monitor all your solar data.
 This 30A charger is good for solar systems up to 440W (for 12V batteries).

-Before you can calculate your ideal solar charge controller size, you will need to finalize two details of your solar & electrical system.
+Before calculating your ideal solar charge controller size, you must finalize two details of your solar & electrical system.
 These are:

 - Operating battery voltage